quibitai/Qubit_RAG/docs/N8N_WORKFLOWS.md

 # N8N Workflow Documentation (Legacy)

-> **Note:** As of v2.1.0, n8n is only used for file extraction and some MCP integrations.
+> **Note:** As of v2.3.0, n8n is primarily used for file extraction.
+Google Calendar integration now uses a dedicated tool with n8n as the backend service.
 All other orchestration is handled by the Brain API and modular tools.
 The following workflows are retained for reference only.

 ## Current (Active) n8n Workflows